hartwigmedical/actin/molecular/README.md

 | haplotype         | 1* HOM        | Haplotypes found for the gene                       |
 | haplotypeFunction |               | Function impact of corresponding haplotype          |

-## Interpretation
+## Interpretation to ACTIN molecular datamodel

 ### ORANGE

-The interpretation consists of two parts:
+The interpretation of ORANGE to the ACTIN datamodel consists of two parts:

-1. Annotating all mutations and various characteristics in ORANGE with additional gene annotation and evidence
+1. Annotating all mutations and various characteristics in ORANGE with additional gene and evidence annotation
 2. Mapping all fields, annotated mutations and annotated characteristics to the ACTIN datamodel.

 #### 1. Annotation of mutations and characteristics in ORANGE

 #### Additional gene annotation

 Every variant, copy number and disruption is annotated with `geneRole`, `proteinEffect` and `isAssociatedWithDrugResistance`.
 Furthermore, every fusion is annotated with `proteinEffect` and `isAssociatedWithDrugResistance`.